 Short weekend brake in Riga full of exiting activities and booming nightlife is great getaway for busy people.
 Daytime activities and nightlife entertainment will give necessary holiday feeling and relaxation..

 Riga is the ultimate playground for big boys to have a lot of fun, adventure and adrenaline during the weekend.
 Experience beer degustation, shoot truly powerful weapons, check out antique vehicles, race with quad bikes and experience buzz of the nightlife in Riga..

-Classic Baltic Tour gives guests unique opportunity to discover and explore the most beautiful and historical places of Baltic countries.
+The Baltic Capitals Tour gives guests unique opportunity to discover and explore the most beautiful and historical places of the Baltic countries.
 Riga and Tallinn are known as Hanseatic and Medieval cities with narrow lanes in Old Towns, while Vilnius more represents Baroque style with gorgeous churches..

 Christmas is great time to embrace the cold, to enjoy traditional celebrations with hot wine, gingerbread in local Christmas markets, to attempt Christmas organ concerts and participate in winter activities in the Baltic states.
 Enjoy Christmas spirit and atmosphere!
 Experience traditions in the Baltic states..

 This is a great opportunity to discover the most interesting sightseeing places of Latvia in one tour and to have amazing impression about history, heritage and culture.

 Enjoy the best celebration for end of the year and beginning of the New Year on board of the ferry STOCKHOLM - RIGA in the Baltic Sea.
 Enjoy rich New Year dinner buffet with the drinks and amazing night show with live music, karaoke, disco and attractive games..